n8n-io/self-hosted-ai-starter-kit/README.md

 The self-hosted AI starter kit will create a shared folder (by default, located in the same directory) which is mounted to the n8n container and allows n8n to access files on disk.
-This folder within the n8n container is located at `/data/shared` -- this is the path you’ll need to use in nodes that interact with the local filesystem.
+This folder within the n8n container is located at `/data/shared` -- this is the path you'll need to use in nodes that interact with the local filesystem.

 **Nodes that interact with the local filesystem**